Apodization

 In signal processing, apodization (from Greek "removing the foot") is the modification of the shape of a mathematical function.
-The function may represent an electrical signal, an optical transmission or a mechanical structure.
+The function may represent an electrical signal, an optical transmission, or a mechanical structure.
 In optics, it is primarily used to remove Airy disks caused by diffraction around an intensity peak, improving the focus.

 Apodization in electronics

 Apodization in signal processing

 The term apodization is used frequently in publications on Fourier-transform infrared (FTIR) signal processing.
-An example of apodization is the use of the Hann window in the fast Fourier transform analyzer to smooth the discontinuities at the beginning and end of the sampled time record.
+An example of apodization is the use of the Hann window in fast Fourier transform analyzers to smooth the discontinuities at the beginning and end of the sampled time record.

 Apodization in digital audio

-An apodizing filter can be used in digital audio processing instead of the more common brick-wall filters, in order to avoid the pre-ringing that the latter introduces.
+An apodizing filter can be used in digital audio processing instead of the more common brick-wall filters, in order to reduce the pre- and post-ringing that the latter introduces.

 Apodization in mass spectrometry

-During oscillation within an Orbitrap, ion transient signal may not be stable until the ions settle into their oscillations.
-Toward the end, subtle ion collisions have added up to cause noticeable dephasing.
-This presents a problem for the Fourier transformation, as it averages the oscillatory signal across the length of the time-domain measurement.
-The software allows “apodization”, the removal of the front and back section of the transient signal from consideration in the FT calculation.
+During oscillation within an Orbitrap, a transient signal may not be stable until the ions settle into their oscillations.
+Toward the end, subtle ion collisions add up to cause noticeable dephasing.
+This presents a problem for the Fourier transform, as it averages the oscillatory signal across the length of the time-domain measurement.
+Software allows "apodization", the removal of the front and back section of the transient signal from consideration in the FT calculation.
 Thus, apodization improves the resolution of the resulting mass spectrum.
 Another way to improve the quality of the transient is to wait to collect data until ions have settled into stable oscillatory motion within the trap.

 Apodization in nuclear magnetic resonance spectroscopy

-Apodization is applied to NMR signals before discrete Fourier Transformation.
+Apodization is applied to NMR signals before discrete Fourier transformation.
 Typically, NMR signals are truncated due to time constraints (indirect dimension) or to obtain a higher signal-to-noise ratio.
-In order to reduce truncation artefacts, the signals are subjected to apodization with different types of window functions.
+In order to reduce truncation artifacts, the signals are subjected to apodization with different types of window functions.